How to Build an RFP Knowledge Base to Win More Bids

 Your company is always evolving—products get updated, messaging gets refined, and new data becomes available.
 Your knowledge base needs to reflect these changes in real time.
 Set a recurring schedule, perhaps quarterly or bi-annually, to review and refresh your content.
 Block out time for subject matter experts to add new information and update existing answers.
 This proactive approach prevents your team from scrambling for correct information or, even worse, accidentally sending a prospect an outdated response.
 A well-maintained library ensures every proposal is built on the most current and compelling information your company has to offer.

-Create a Content Review Process
+Building a Bulletproof Content Review Process

 A great knowledge base isn’t just current—it’s also clean and consistent.
 Establish a clear content review process to maintain quality.
 Start by finding and removing duplicate answers, then work with your team to choose the single best version of each response.
 Assign content ownership to specific subject matter experts who are responsible for verifying the accuracy of information within their domain.
 An AI deal desk solution can streamline this by proactively flagging content that may be outdated.
 This structured review process guarantees that your answers are always correct, on-brand, and ready for any RFP that comes your way.